The Story of BENRUS: How Omnichannel Helps Customer Stories Live Forever

 A recent study by The CMO Club revealed that more than 50% of CMOs are not using an omnichannel marketing strategy while 29% plan to do so over the next year.
 Feroce clearly sees where others haven’t effectively utilized omnichannel marketing strategy, and is looking to harness the power of the multi-platform storytelling spaces he inhabits.

 “Right now I’m getting one-off letters and pictures and emails saying, ‘This is my Uncle Al in Iwo Jima.
 This is his Benrus watch and he’s next to his buddies in a by-plane.’
-That’s great you sent it to me and you put it on your facebook page once, but how does it live forever?
+That’s great you sent it to me and you put it on a facebook page once—like the GDS Group Facebook—but how does it live forever?
 Because, I can make it live forever.”

 Given that an average employee has 1500+ connections on social media, imagine the potential if they could be your storytellers.
 Making these images live forever means Feroce is smartly trying to capitalize on an evergreen story with a seemingly endless line of willing narrators.